garlicG/CUT-IN-material/README.md

 		}
 ```

-Return Intent to CUT-IN Manager
+Return Intent to CutIn Manager
 ---
 Somewhere to finish in your `Activity`.
 ```java